ahackel/name-generator/README.md

 ## Usage

 Just click *"New Name"*.
 By default it generates just random names.
-Alternatively enter a name into *"Template"*.
+Alternatively enter a name into *"Template Name"*.
 Then the generator will create variations of this name.